 When You Can Visit

-Be aware that there may be times when the length of a visit is limited, or visitors are restricted, based on the health and best interests of a patient.
+Be aware that there may be times when the length of a visit is limited, or guests are restricted, based on the health and best interests of a patient.
 When this happens, it is at the discretion of the doctor.
 Patients are also allowed to restrict visitors.

 What You Can Bring